-Two new ACL action of type “SAI_ACL_ACTION_TYPE_INSERT_INT” and “SAI_ACL_ACTION_TYPE_DELETE_INT” are introduced.
+Two new ACL action of type “SAI_ACL_ACTION_TYPE_INT_INSERT” and “SAI_ACL_ACTION_TYPE_INT_DELETE” are introduced.
 ACL group specifies the action on the matched traffic.
 If the incoming traffic has IFA/IOAM header present then pipeline will insert metadata only.
 If the incoming traffic is without IOAM/IFA header then pipeline will insert IOAM/IFA header plus metadata.

-Action type “SAI_ACL_ACTYION_TYPE_DELETE_INT” will result in terminating the flow for INT processing.
+Action type “SAI_ACL_ACTION_TYPE_INT_DELETE” will result in terminating the flow for INT processing.
 TAM object may specify additional pipeline actions like any “Thresholding” on the path metadata of the packet or generating report.